lenra-io/docs/src/markdown/guides/create-from-scratch.md

 #### The manifest and system listeners

-The manifest describe some static values for your app, like the root view.
+The manifest describes some static values for your app, like the root view.
-The app-lib manage the manifest by importing the `src/manifest.js` file.
+The app-lib manages the manifest by importing the `src/manifest.js` file.

 {:data-file="src/manifest.js"}
 ```javascript